ejcanalesr/multicomponent-T2-toolbox/README.md

-# Multicomponent T2 relaxometry methods for myelin water quantification
+# Multi-component T2 relaxometry methods for myelin water quantification

 **Implementation of the algorithms described here:**